 Prior to mid-March 2020, Shopify's Accepts Marketing field had no impact on the consent status for a customer.
 If desired, filter customers in or out of Zaius email campaigns by adding a simple AND expression to your customer segment.
 See below:

 In addition to the Accepts Marketing value influencing consent in Zaius, to comply with Shopify's Terms of Service, email consent data for existing Shopify customers is synced back to the Shopify Accepts Marketing field nightly when changes occur Zaius-side.
 Zaius does not create new Shopify customers; only existing customers are updated.
 Only integrations installed after mid-March 2020 follow this process.

 Effect on Zaius content

-When creating web modals and web embeds, the editor will validate the email, opt-in, and submit button fields.
+When creating web modals and web embeds, the editor will validate the email or phone number, opt-in, and submit button fields.
 This automatic validation helps ensure that the form is submitted with identifiable information and proper consent.
 Learn more about each field validation below:

-- Email: This field helps ensure that the submission is properly attributed to a customer profile.
+- Email or Phone: This field helps ensure that the submission is properly attributed to a customer profile.

 - Opt-in: This field helps to ensure that the submission provides express consent for future marketing communications.
 By default, this field will also include a general disclaimer about the purpose of the approval.
 This disclaimer can be customized.